MUSCLE STRETCHING - HOW AND WHERE TO DO IT

 There are many good methods used for muscle stretching, such as

-See also Travell and Simons book "Myofascial Pain and Dysfunction"
+See also Travell and Simons book "Myofascial Pain and Dysfunction" A recent review which includes mention of one of my teachers Vladimir Janda, can be found at

 I use simple pressure on the tender spots in the muscles, or stretching the ends of the muscle apart (elongating it.)
 Pressure stretches by bowing the fibres sideways (splaying them out.)